ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

     ```
     > ./upload.sh

-7. Start the KV service
+7. It is time to start the KV service.
+To do so, we need to create another script.
-    We create a start script to start the KV service remotely.
+    Following is an example start script to start the KV service remotely.
     ```
     # start_service.sh